Interaction between duloxetine and tramadol

 It is essential for healthcare providers to be aware of this mechanism of interaction and consider alternative treatment options or adjust the dosages of duloxetine and tramadol to minimize the risk of adverse effects.

-See also Duloxetine mode d'action
+See also Duloxetine linezolid

 Pharmacological Considerations